The Church of Jesus – Offices, Duties and Organization

 We read about the first appointment of deacons in the Book of Acts:

 1 In those days when the number of disciples was increasing, the Hellenistic Jews among them complained against the Hebraic Jews because their widows were being overlooked in the daily distribution of food.
 2 So the Twelve gathered all the disciples together and said, ‘It would not be right for us to neglect the ministry of the word of God in order to wait on tables.
 3 Brothers and sisters, choose seven men from among you who are known to be full of the Spirit and wisdom.
 We will turn this responsibility over to them 4 and will give our attention to prayer and the ministry of the word.’
 5 This proposal pleased the whole group.
 They chose Stephen, a man full of faith and of the Holy Spirit; also Philip, Procorus, Nicanor, Timon, Parmenas, and Nicolas from Antioch, a convert to Judaism.
 6 They presented these men to the apostles, who prayed and laid their hands on them.
-(Acts 6:1‑6; duties of the deacons are also highlighted in dark blue and light blue are again indications of how they should behave or how they should be)
+(Acts 6:1‑6; duties of the deacons are also highlighted in dark brown and light brown are again indications of how they should behave or how they should be)

 The duties of deacons are hands-on activities.
 The Greek word “diákonos” literally means someone who thoroughly raises up dust by moving in a hurry.
 Therefore, a deacon serves eagerly and diligently.
 The word “diákonos” is often translated as “servant,” for example: